tomy2105/KnowledgeNotes/cpp/tricky.md

 Meaning that you cannot `for (int i: a) {}` on such parameter, you will get _no callable 'begin' function found for type 'int []'_ error (and one for _'end'_ too).

-In order to have really array a
+In order to have really array as function parameter you need some template magic.

 ```cpp
 #include <iostream>